larammerce/docs/8.x/getting-started/documentation.md

 #### How to present the paths and directories

-To write pathes recpectively from the main directory to subdirectories follow description below:
+To write paths hierarchical structure from the main directory to subdirectories follow description below:
 ```
 |---main directory
     |---sub directory1